Services for Students

-Workability III (WAIII) is a collaborative program between San Bernardino Valley College and the State of California Department of Rehabilitation (DOR).
-The programs objective is to assist DOR clients/students develop employability skills and confidence.
-Clients/students will receive guidance in securing meaningful employment opportunities.
-The overall goal is “Self-Sufficiency”.
-For more information, or to enroll in the Workability III Program, contact us or visit the CalWORKs & Workforce Development Department.
+WorkAbility III (WAIII) is a program developed in collaboration with San Bernardino Valley College and the California Department of Rehabilitation (DOR).
+The purpose of the program is to assist DOR clients/students in acquiring employability skills and confidence.
+Guidance will be provided to clients/students in securing meaningful employment opportunities.
+"Self-Sufficiency" is the overarching goal.
+To obtain additional information or to enroll in the WorkAbility III Program, please call or visit the CalWORKs and Workforce Development Department.

 Workforce Innovation & Opportunity Act (WIOA)/